 Procedures for Mass

 Face masks should be worn throughout the duration of Mass.
 There is to be no physical contact at the Sign of Peace or hand holding during the Lord’s Prayer.
 The procedures for the faithful processing to receive the Holy Eucharist are to observe social distancing.
 When it’s time, parishioners should remain seated until being directed by the ushers.
-All will be funneled to the middle aisle in a single file line.
 There will be two marked stations at the altar rail for which the communicant may stand or kneel.
 Bishop Duca has recommended that Holy Communion be received in the hand at this time, however nobody will be denied receiving on the tongue.
 (For this latter practice, face masks should remain in place until immediate reception.)
 Gloves are not allowed for those receiving in the hand.
 After receiving this sacred host, please return to your pew around the outside, not back through the middle aisle.

 It is asked that afterwards, the faithful begin to exit the church to allow for cleaning.
 Please exit the church through the side entrance on the north side by the parking lot.
 When exiting the Church, please observe social distancing.
 There should be no congregating on any areas of the parish grounds.